REVIEW: Victoria Park, Brisbane | Putt Putt, Playground & Bistro & more!

 Travel two kilometres from Brisbane CBD to find a picturesque oasis of healthy, active and positive family activity.
 Nestled into the hills of Herston near the Royal Women’s Hospital you’ll find this beautiful, Century old golf complex with all the trimmings.

 Victoria Park Golf Complex has been on an evolutionary journey in recent years to invigorate itself as one of Brisbane’s key venues for entertainment, functions and family experiences.
-Our recent journey to see what their Putt Putt course and Bistro had to offer definitely did not disappoint!
+We recently wen to check out Victoria Park to see what was on offer for families – and we were totally impressed!

 How do we get to Victoria Park?